-As well as identifying appropriate organisations to establish partnerships with, an important part of Pretorius’s role is to keep abreast of developing trends that are likely to impact SMS and the industry as a whole.
+As well as identifying appropriate organisations to establish partnerships with, an important part of Pretorius’s role is to keep abreast of developing trends that are likely to impact Storage Management Systems and the industry as a whole.
 This involves constant interaction with customers and attending international shows.

 Asked what he thinks will help shape the warehousing and storage market in the years to come, he identifies several threads, including the rise of intralogistics services, autonomous transport and the proliferation of battery-based energy storage which could impact the formulation of future warehousing products.
 The drive for 24-seven operations, with no productivity lost as automated systems run non-stop, is what he believes will mould the industry.

 But what of SMS’s priorities for the coming years?
 Pretorius concludes: “We are in the coalface of trends and the modern warehousing environment.
 An organisation is only as good as its weakest link, and people are cottoning onto the fact that warehousing cannot be left behind.

 “For us, we need to build on that message in North America.
 We want to emulate our success in Southern Africa in this region, and the opportunity is certainly there to do so.”